Brauntae Johnson

-Brauntae Ladarries Johnson is an American college football safety for the Notre Dame Fighting Irish.
+Brauntae Ladarries Johnson, formerly known as Tae Johnson, is an American college football safety for the Notre Dame Fighting Irish.

 Early life

 Johnson attended North Side High School in Fort Wayne, Indiana.
 He played wide receiver in high school and finished his career with 139 receptions for 2,286 yards and 41 touchdowns.
 He committed to the University of Notre Dame to play college football.
 Johnson also played basketball in high school.

 College career

-In his first year at Notre Dame in 2024, John missed time after undergoing foot surgery prior to the season.
+In his first year at Notre Dame in 2024, Johnson missed time after undergoing foot surgery prior to the season.
 He returned from the injury to play in three games and redshirted.
 He entered his redshirt freshman season in 2025 as a backup before taking over as starting free safety against Arkansas.